kanglinggggg/Data-analysis/README.md

 # Netflix Data Analysis

 I built this project to practice **data cleaning, exploratory analysis, and visualization** using a real-world dataset.
-Instead of focusing on complex models, the goal is to clearly present insights from data in a way that is easy to understand and visually clean.

-This project is part of my data analysis portfolio.

 ---